pmean/build-website/text/22/review-open-data.md

 ---
-title: "A Reviewer’s Quick Guide to Assessing Open Datasets"
+title: "A Reviewer's Quick Guide to Assessing Open Datasets"
 author: "Steve Simon"
 source: new
 date: "2022-02-05"